dvsa/mot-automated-testsuite/docs/using-test-data.md

 ## Data loaded immediately from the database

-You may find in some rare scenarios that certain database queries need to be run immediately (at the point the test is running) instead of before the first test scenario runs.
+You may find in some rare scenarios that certain database queries need to be run immediately (at the point the test is running) instead of cached.

-An example would be to identify a vehicle that hasn't been tested today, as you don't want to include any vehicles also being tested in the current testsuite run (picked up in several other dataset queries).
+An example would be any type of data that could be invalidated by another test running in-between running the query in an earlier test and using the cached data in a later test - e.g. a query to load users with role *x*, where some of the same users are also picked up by another test query to remove role *x*

-To do this, use the following step syntax:
+To load data immediately, use the following step syntax:

 ```gherkin
 Given I load immediately "VEHICLE_CLASS_4_NOT_UPDATED_TODAY" as {reg}, {vin}, {mileage}
 ```

+The datasets loaded by the ```AuthenticationStepDefinitions``` are all handled immediately, since they typically load users able to undertake a particular action, and the same users can also be loaded by other tests to take away such permissions.

 Please only use this functionality when really needed, as it will be a hindrance to parallelising the test suite in the future.